MuhamadAjiW/Home-Infra-Ansible/README.md

 ## Preparing Resources

+Setup configuration files:

+1. Copy `ansible-template.cfg` to `ansible.cfg` and update with your settings:
+   - `remote_user`: Your SSH username
+   - `private_key_file`: Path to your SSH private key

-Setup `inventory.ini` file with your target hosts.
-Copy the provided `inventory-template.ini` to `inventory.ini` and modify it as needed.
-Additional resource files required for the playbooks should be placed in the `resources/` directory.
+2. Copy `inventory-template.ini` to `inventory.ini` and modify with your target hosts

+3. Additional resource files required for the playbooks should be placed in the `resources/` directory.
 Refer to `resources/resource-list.md` for details on necessary files.

 ## Installation